 - cornbread (find a healthy recipe for cornbread here!)

 - over grits

 - or even hot sauce

-If you are interested in cooking your black eyed peas in and Instant Pot from dry beans, add the water and beans to the insert, press the manual button and adjust time to 15 minutes at high pressure.
-Allow for a 20 minute natural release.
+If you are interested in cooking your black-eyed peas in an Instant Pot from dry beans, add the water and beans to the insert, press the manual button, and adjust the time to 15 minutes at high pressure.
+Allow for a 20-minute natural release.
 Drain the beans, and continue making the salad.

 Remember to subscribe to my free, Gracious Pantry Newsletter to receive all my latest recipes in your inbox!
 Click here to sign up!

 More Healthy Bean Recipes

 - ½ cup dry black eyed peas